-- a majority of the Board consist of independent directors under Nasdaq rules; - the nominating and governance committee be composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - the compensation committee be composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.
+- a majority of the board of directors consist of independent directors under Nasdaq rules; - the nominating and governance committee be composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - the compensation committee be composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.

-HighPeak Energy has elected to rely on all of the exemptions for controlled companies provided for under the Nasdaq rules.
 These requirements will not apply to HighPeak Energy as long as it remains a controlled company.